adrazen/cs140e-final-project/labs/6-interrupts/POSTLAB.md

 or write to an illegal memory location.

 -`_interrupt_asm`: this occurs when there is an interrupt that originates from the hardware.
-A hardware interrupt is used to handle events such as recieving datat from a modem or network card, key presses, or mouse movements.
+A hardware interrupt is used to handle events such as receiving data from a modem or network card, key presses, or mouse movements.

 Given the many different types of interrupts that exist, the processor needs some way of dealing with multiple interrupts at the same time.
 To do this, the processor